odinong/PCButtons/README.md

 ## Installation

 1. Download the latest release package from the [Releases](https://github.com/odinong/PCButtons/releases/latest) page.
-2. Place the folder + dll inside in your gorilla tag plugins folder.
+2. Place the dll inside in your gorilla tag plugins folder.
 3. Click Tab To Enable!

 Example: